Skip to Sidebar Skip to Content

 Once you have finalized and signed your Helm chart, the subsequent task is to distribute it online.
 This enables your users to effortlessly install it by executing a single command.
 Consequently, your chart can be easily shared and installed, guaranteeing that your users are utilizing the most up-to-date version of your application.

-In this blog, you will learn what a Helm Chart repository is and how to create an index file and upload a Helm chart.
-You’ll also see how to use the uploaded chart.
+In this blog, you will learn what a Helm chart repository is, how to create an index file, and how to upload Helm chart files.
+You'll also see how to use the uploaded chart.

 Learn how to create a Helm Chart from this blog: What is a Helm Chart?
 An Absolute Beginners' Guide - with Examples